Accident and Incident Reporting

 Process Flow: Complaint Process

-The steps outlined below depicts the full complaint process from the filing of a complaint through the complaint resolution.
+The steps outlined below depicts the full Complaint process from the filing of a complaint through the complaint resolution.

 Step 1